nishantjain1802/movies-series-finder/README.md

 # movies-series-finder
 movies-series-finder is used to find any movies or series with details fastly and effeciently.
 It uses OMDb API.
-OMDb stands for The Open Movie Database.
+OMDb stands for "The Open Movie Database".